microsoft/praxxis/getting_started.md

 ## Setting Up Telemetry

-By default, praxxis stores no information on your notebook habits, but in order to use predictions, you need to link your install to some type of external storage, so that a machine learning model can be trained.
+By default, praxxis stores no information on your notebook habits, but in order to use predictions, you need to link your install to some type of external storage.
+This allows for a machine learning model to be built on your habits.

 In order to access the telemetry setup utility, run